Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels

 Since the kernel is usually chosen without knowing $f^{*}$, fixed-kernel methods may encounter misalignment.
 To address this limitation, adaptive methods have recently emerged.
 For instance, \citet{li2025diagonal} propose adapting kernel eigenvalues while fixing eigenfunctions.
-Specifically, they consider the kernel $\ker_{\boldsymbol{a}}\left(x, x^{\prime}\right)=\sum_{j \geq 1} a_j^2 \psi_j(x) \psi_j\left(x^{\prime}\right)$ indexed by $\boldsymbol{a}=\left(a_j\right)_{j \geq 1}$ and the candidate $f=\sum_{j\geq 1} \beta_j a_j \psi_j$, where $a_j$'s and $\beta_j$'s are learned jointly via gradient flow.
-Such adaptation often improves performances, yet classical analyses built on fixed spectral assumptions do not explain these gains, because \begin{enumerate} \item adapted eigenvalues typically deviate from standard eigenvalue decay assumptions, and \item it is unclear whether the classical source condition holds with respect to the adapted kernel, and if so, what the value of $s$ is. \end{enumerate} We therefore seek a refined theoretical framework that explicitly captures signal-kernel alignment and explain the gains achieved by kernel adaptation.
+Specifically, they consider the kernel $\ker_{\boldsymbol{a}}\left(x, x^{\prime}\right)=\sum_{j \geq 1} a_j^2 \phi_j(x) \phi_j\left(x^{\prime}\right)$ indexed by $\boldsymbol{a}=\left(a_j\right)_{j \geq 1}$ and the candidate $f=\sum_{j\geq 1} \beta_j a_j \phi_j$, where $a_j$'s and $\beta_j$'s are learned jointly via gradient flow.
+Such adaptation often improves performance, yet classical analyses built on fixed spectral assumptions do not explain these gains, because (a) adapted eigenvalues typically deviate from standard eigenvalue decay assumptions, and (b) it is unclear whether the classical source condition holds with respect to the adapted kernel, and if so, what the value of $s$ is.

+Given the above limitation of classical analyses, we therefore seek a refined theoretical framework that explicitly captures signal-kernel alignment and explains the gains achieved by kernel adaptation.

-\paragraph{Bridge to the sequence model.} We next connect the RKHS regression with the sequence model to motivate our analysis in the next section.
+\paragraph{Bridge to the sequence model.} We connect RKHS regression with the sequence model to be analyzed in the next section.
+This bridge is motivational and the rigorous RKHS treatment is given in Appendix~\ref{sec:rkhs-regression}.
 For any $j\in \mathbb{N}_+$, define